-7 Psychological Triggers to Encourage Email Engagement
+6 Psychological Triggers to Boost Email Engagement

 After all, if you don’t know what makes your readers tick, how can you possibly expect them to open your messages (let alone convert)?

+When it comes to email marketing, we’ve narrowed it down to seven psychological triggers.
 These psychological triggers are about as old as marketing itself; however, they work beautifully when applied to your email campaigns.

-The Magnificent Seven Triggers for Email Marketers
+The Six Triggers for Email Marketers

-You need to give your readers something do through your call-to-action, sure, but you also need to ensure that they act sooner rather than later.
-By building a sense of urgency, it becomes infinitely more difficult for your prospects to simply walk away from your messages
+While you of course need to give your readers something do through your call-to-action, you also need to ensure that they act sooner rather than later.
+This is where urgency comes into play.

-Urgent messages will always trump timid, generic emails.
-By creating the notion that your readers need to act now, you’ll be able to pique their curiosity and encourage them to take action.
+Strive to add value to whatever you’re selling by creating the notion that your readers need to act now.
+You’ll be able to pique their curiosity and encourage them to take action.

 Want to make your list feel like a million bucks?